OpenMLRL/CoMLRL/docs/content/_index.md

 ## Features

-- We develop many trainers.
+- We support various classical MARL trainers.
 - Examples of LLM collaboration is in the scenarios.

 <img src="/img/demo.gif" width="800px;" alt=""/>